-Using the command line on a Linux machine could be very uncomfortable, especially for the beginners.
+Linux find file command explained.
+Finding files using the command line on a Linux machine could be very uncomfortable experience, especially for the beginners.
 Without a GUI it is very difficult to navigate through the directories and find the files you need.
-In this tutorial, we will show you how to find a specific file if you are using Linux VPS.
+In this tutorial, we will show you how to find a specific file in Linux, using the command line.

 The first thing your need to do is to connect to your Linux VPS via SSH.
 There are two common ways to search for a file under Linux.
 The one way is to use the